Well, the day came and went, Barack Obama has indeed become America’s 44th President and what a day it was.

-The crowds were enormous, the biggest I have ever seen in my life, and I didn’t even see it all until I came home and watched on CNN.
+The crowds were enormous, the biggest I have ever seen in my life, and I didn’t even understand the magnitude of it all until I came home and watched it on CNN.

-My friends and I was sandwiched somewhere just below the Washington Monument on a day that started around 5am and finished (as far as being outside) some 12 hours later.
+My friends and I were sandwiched somewhere just below the Washington Monument on a day that started around 5am and finished (as far as being outside) some 12 hours later.

 Everyone commented on how much love was being shown by everyone who was there.
 Talking to loads of people from around the world, everyone expressing the same or similar sentiments.
-Feeling the hope, craving the change, recognising the significance of the past two years and the culmination of the effort by voters, grass roots campaign workers, the Democrats and Barack Obama himself to pull off a historic campaign that got him the top job in the World.
+Feeling the hope, craving the change, recognising the significance of the past two years and the culmination of the effort by voters, grassroots campaign workers, the Democrats and Barack Obama himself to pull off a historic campaign that got him the top job in the World.

 Though the expectation on President Obama is HUGE, if he manages to achieve half of what he has promised during the campaign, it will still be a significant achievement.

-On election night I stayed up to watch the results come in and despite the pundits and the pollsters, I didn’t believe it until the results passed the number of electoral votes needed to secure the presidency.
+On election night I stayed up to watch the results come in, and despite the pundits and the pollsters, I didn’t believe it until the results passed the number of electoral votes needed to secure the presidency.

 Maybe I will write more about the week and the day, but to tell you the truth, I am still absorbing all the video and reading reports on it right now.

 Congratulations Mr President.